unidoc/unipdf-examples/concurrent-processing/README.md

-# concurrent processing
+# Concurrent Processing

 UniPDF supports document level concurrent processing (this means processing each document separately in its own go routine) for all operations.
-Page level concurrent processing is now support for rendering to image and text extraction.
+Page level concurrent processing is now supported by UniPDF for rendering to image and text extraction.

 ## Examples